putting/My-Tech-Notes/javaRelated/java/interview/ConcurrentHashMap .md

 ## Issues
 - Design of hascode and equals.
 What is the contract?
   - Two objects can have same hashcode, BUT equals must uniquely identify.
+  - Objects that are equal return the same hashcode.
+  - Always override hascode and equals.

 ## Hash code
 - Worst design is single hashcode for all keys.
 This is a linkedList